zonneplan/KiBot/README.md

                      Is also used for the PCB/SCH date formatting when `time_reformat` is enabled (default behavior).
                      Uses the `strftime` format.
     - `date_time_format`: [string='%Y-%m-%d_%H-%M-%S'] Format used for the PCB and schematic date when using the file timestamp.
 Uses the `strftime` format.
+    - `default_resistor_tolerance`: [number=20] When no tolerance is specified we use this value.
+                                    Note that I know 5% is a common default, but technically speaking 20% is the default.
+                                    Used while creating colored resistors.
     - `dir`: [string=''] Default pattern for the output directories.
 It also applies to the preflights, unless `use_dir_for_preflights` is disabled.
     - `disable_3d_alias_as_env`: [boolean=false] Disable the use of environment and text variables as 3D models aliases.